vi/sledtool/README.md

                     hex-encoded buffers
-  get               Get value of specific key from the database set               Set value of specific key in the database
+  get               Get value of specific key from the database set               Set value of specific key in the database nop               No operation, just open and close the database idle              Open Sled database, then wait indefinitely treenames         List tree names genid             Generate monotonic ID checksum          Call `checksum` and output the result sizeondisk        Call `size_on_disk` and output the result
 ```

 ```